gvwilson/thirdbit/src/fiction/madica/index.md

 Madica scrambled to her feet a moment before she would have been stepped on by a clawed metal leg.
 She looked around wildly.
 Where was Laurellen?
 Where was her friend?
-Where had she---
+Where had she—

 There!
 The deskbot had grabbed one of her arms and was pulling her with it as it rolled backward toward the door.
 Ike had grabbed her other arm